 This exciting activity explores how sharks are adapted to be the ultimate marine predators.
 The investigation examines the relationship between shape and water resistance.
+This lesson will be broadcast from the National Marine Aquarium in Plymouth, giving students the chance to see sharks up close.

 Evolution and inheritance